Best Trash Cans for Home & Office

-A single bucket compartment trash can is a one purpose can.
-It has one compartment and can be used for collecting household trash or recycling, such as plastic or paper.
+A single bucket compartment trash can is one purpose can.
+It has one compartment and can collect household trash or recycling, such as plastic or paper.

 The advantage of a single purpose waste bin is that you can dedicate the bin to recyclables only.
 That makes sorting and separating recyclables very easy for you and your family.
-These bins can come with multiple types of lids, such as touchless lids with sensor or a bin with foot pedal.
-But you can also opt for a open top trash can without lid for easy waste disposal.
+These bins can come with multiple lids, such as touchless lids with a sensor or a container with a foot pedal.
+But you can also opt for an open-top trash can without a cover for easy waste disposal.

-We do recommend to label your trash can with a recycle sticker.
+We do recommend labeling your trash can with a recycling sticker.

 Double compartment trash can

 A double or dual trash can has two side-by-side compartments for separating trash and recyclables.
-This makes a dual recycling bin a perfect companion for your household when you are looking for just one waste bin to collect waste and recyclables.
+The two compartments make a dual recycling bin a perfect companion for your household when looking for just one waste bin to collect waste and recyclables.

-Again, we recommend labeling each compartment of your trash can with a recycle sticker.
+Again, we recommend labeling each compartment of your trash can with a recycling sticker.